Giving

 INSPIRED THOUGHTS

 The word ‘blessed’ most commonly translates into the English word for ‘happiness.’
 Those who live a ‘blessed’ life regularly experience joy, peace, and contentment, despite the presence of any challenging circumstances.
 Such a pleasant existence can only be achieved and maintained through daily acts of sacrificial service.
-And yet, nearly every human being is resoundingly selfish.
+And yet, most human beings are resoundingly selfish.
 In an endeavor to acquire as many possessions as possible, some have become isolated, discouraged and depressed.
 They remain unaware that genuine happiness doesn’t come from selfish gratification; but instead, is the product of selfless giving.

 Michael Norton, a Harvard business professor sought to discover a link between overall happiness and daily giving.
 He conducted an experiment in which a small amount of money was given to a group of test subjects.
 Half of the participants were instructed to spend the money on themselves; the other half were told to spend the money on someone else.
 When researchers contacted the subjects at the end of the day, they found that those who had spent the money on someone else reported feeling much happier than those who had selfishly squandered their allotted funds.
 [Note: In another study, Norton found that sales team productivity and relationship quality increased as salespeople were given money to spend on other team members.]